We’ll be discussing the top archery facts in this article.

 6. British monarch’s Obsession With Archery

-It is one of the strangest archery facts.
+It’s one of the strangest archery facts.

 Throughout history, many British monarchs have banned other sports in favor of Archery.